Leo-U/Hangman/README.md

 'Encapsulation' refers to bundling methods and data into a single unit.
 That unit can be a class, a structure, or an interface.
 Encapsulation can be achieved by privatizing instance variables, using getters and setters, implementing an interface, or by using design patterns.

-The `Game` class is one such unit.
-Its methods and instance variables are bundled and confined to its interior.

-The `Dictionary` class is partially encapsulated in the sense that dictionary-related methods and data are defined inside the class, but is not encapsulated in the sense that all its methods are public.

-The `GamePersistence` module is encapsulated in the sense that its methods are private and can only be accessed by the `Game` class that `include`s it.

 My code wraps a bunch of methods with `private`.
 Making use of `private` in this way is considered an encapsulation method, even though it also helps achieve abstraction.
 The reason for this is, to the best of my understanding, that encapsulation is a technique used to achieve abstraction.
 That is, abstraction is a design goal, and encapsulation is one way to accomplish it.
 If I'm not mistaken, the use of abstraction also helps enable encapsulation.

+The `Game` class's methods and instance variables are bundled and confined to its interior, and only its interface is public.
+Therefore, `Game` has been sucessfully encapsulated.

+The `Dictionary` class is partially encapsulated in the sense that dictionary-related methods and data are defined inside the class, but is not encapsulated in the sense that all its methods are public.

+The `GamePersistence` module is encapsulated in the sense that its methods are private and can only be accessed by the `Game` class that `include`s it.

 #### Single Responsibility Principle